Basiiic/BasicConfig/README.md

 - Panic Civilian's Cache Remover - Self Explanitory

 # Latest Changes MM/DD/YY

+03/26/24
+- swapped to mastercoms, having better performance on there now
+- removed gfx.cfg, inside of unused folder now for archive purposes incase you want to use it instead
+- updated horsies viewmodel editor with different anims
+- updated lod recomps
+- cleaned up cfg folder and autoexec
+- added back tree sway

 03/23/24
 - mb i forgot to update this